 ‘Ville Nouvelle’ means new town.

 This newer part of town is particularly European and the French influence is noticeable.
 This part of Rabat is spacious and peaceful, with tree lined boulevards and Parisian style cafes serving up French, Spanish and Moroccan food.
-Home to some great coffee and some great street art, it’s a great place to explore in Rabat.
+Home to some excellent coffee and some quirky street art, it’s a great place to explore in Rabat.
 Seek out ‘Place Pietri’, a large square that is bathed in sunshine for most the day.
 This square is home to some of the best cafes in Rabat.

 One idea is to see Rabat with a local tour guide, who can ensure you visit all of the top sites in one day.
 GetYourGuide have some great tours: